Aurora Innovation, Inc. (NASDAQ:AUR) Director Sterling Anderson Sells 200,000 Shares

-Aurora Innovation, Inc. (NASDAQ:AUR – Get Rating) Director Sterling Anderson sold 200,000 shares of the firm’s stock in a transaction on Wednesday, June 14th.
-The stock was sold at an average price of $2.08, for a total transaction of $416,000.00.
-Following the sale, the director now owns 1,201,087 shares in the company, valued at $2,498,260.96.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Aurora Innovation, Inc. (NASDAQ:AUR – Get Rating) Director Sterling Anderson sold 200,000 shares of the firm’s stock in a transaction on Friday, June 16th.
+The stock was sold at an average price of $2.21, for a total value of $442,000.00.
+Following the completion of the sale, the director now directly owns 801,087 shares of the company’s stock, valued at $1,770,402.27.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 Sterling Anderson also recently made the following trade(s):